 Seriously, this is barely a recipe.
 Use a knife to peel and then slice up the amount of citrus you want to use.
 Do the same with the kiwi.
 And then turn your attention to the fennel.
 Slice off the top, saving the fronds for part of the dressing and garnish.
 Cut it in half from top to bottom.
 And then, instead of slicing across, slice from top to bottom, creating thin slices that showcase the intricacy of how fennel grows on the inside.

 Arrange all your components on a plate.
 Drizzle with really, really good Extra Virgin Olive Oil.
 The grassier the better.
-And a good cracking of premium pepper like Drom, and salt, like Maldon.
+And a good cracking of premium pepper, and salt, like Maldon.
 I forgo any vinegar or lemon juice for this salad.
 I find that the citrus already releases enough juices that mix with the olive oil, to create the best dressing.
+Use some of the fennel fronds as your garnish.
 Nothing more is needed.
 Seriously!

 Here’s a little bit of sunshine from me to you.
 On a sunless day.
 Stay warm and find sunshine wherever you can!